shinilornekora/automated-dependency-system/README.md

 (async () => {
     await dependencyService.runADSChecks();
-    // Proceed with your npm commands…
+    // Proceed with your ads commands…
 })();
 ```